jashburn00/LearningFullStack/notes/JavaScriptNotes.md

   - roots in React are created using `createRoot(elt)` which takes a DOM element as an argument
 - the package `ReactDOM` is also needed for interacting with the DOM
     - typically done with: `import ReactDOM from 'react-dom/client';`
+- You only need to call render() once.
+After the first call, React will manage updates to the DOM
+    - typically, this first call is made from index.js and the rest of the updates are done in App.js

 ### using JavaScript inside JSX
 - you must use curly braces